Laura Schlessinger: Radio career

-Schlessinger's first appearance on radio was in 1975 when she called in to a KABC show hosted by Bill Ballance.
+Schlessinger's first appearance on the radio was in 1975 when she called in to a KABC show hosted by Bill Ballance.
 Impressed by her quick wit and sense of humor, Ballance began featuring her in a weekly segment.
 Schlessinger's stint on Ballance's show led to her own shows on a series of small radio stations.
 By 1979, she was on the air Sunday evenings from 9:00 to midnight on KWIZ in Santa Ana, California.
 That year, the Los Angeles Times described her show as dealing with all types of emotional problems, "though sex therapy is the show's major focus".

 In the late 1980s, Schlessinger was filling in for Barbara De Angelis' noon-time, relationship-oriented talk show in Los Angeles on KFI, while working weekends at KGIL in San Fernando.
 Her big break came when Sally Jessy Raphael began working at ABC Radio, and Maurice Tunick, former vice president of talk programming for the ABC Radio Networks, needed a regular substitute for Raphael's evening personal-advice show.
 Tunick chose Schlessinger to fill in for Raphael.

 Schlessinger began broadcasting a daily show on KFI, which was nationally syndicated in 1994 by Synergy, a company owned by Schlessinger and her husband.
 In 1997, Synergy sold its rights to the show to Jacor Communications, Inc., for $71.5 million.
 Later, Jacor merged with Clear Channel Communications and a company co-owned by Schlessinger, Take on the Day, LLC, acquired the production rights.
 The show became a joint effort between Take on the Day, which produced it, Talk Radio Network, which syndicated and marketed it to radio stations, and Premiere Radio Networks, (a subsidiary of Clear Channel), which provided satellite facilities and handled advertising sales.
 As of September 2009, Schlessinger broadcast from her home in Santa Barbara, California, with KFWB as her flagship station.
 Podcasts and live streams of the show have been available on her website for a monthly fee, and the show was also on XM Satellite Radio.